 Sky Fairchild-Waller (b.
 1987) is an American-Canadian multidisciplinary artist based in Toronto.
 His work has been supported by the Canada Council for the Arts, Die Schweizerische Post, and exhibited in Assisi, Beijing, Boston, Brooklyn, Cairo, Calgary, Cologne, Montréal, New Delhi, São Paulo, Toronto, Turin, Vancouver, Winnipeg, and Zürich.
-A former student of the National Ballet School of Canada, Sky completed his formal education at York University and graduate studies at the University of Toronto.
+A former student of the National Ballet School of Canada, he completed his formal education at the School of Art, Media, Performance & Design at York University and graduate studies at the Ontario Institute for Studies in Education at the University of Toronto.

-Sky has worked in higher education administration and arts management for the Canadian National Exhibition, Canadian Opera Company, Dancer Transition Resource Centre, Harbourfront Centre, The Harriet Tubman Institute, and York University.
+Sky has worked in higher education and arts management for the Canadian National Exhibition, Canadian Opera Company, Dancer Transition Resource Centre, Harbourfront Centre, The Harriet Tubman Institute, University of Toronto, and York University.
 Research contributions include A Playful Proposal: Remixing Neurochemistry and Queering Consciousness in the Social Sphere with Anna Gallagher-Ross, presented at Rutgers University; How To Be When We See: Social Codes, Spatial Domestication, and the Performance of Viewing with Cara Spooner, presented at Association des Commissaires des Arts du Québec, and Sexwork(s): Permutations of Explicit Satire and Catharsis with Jessica Thalmann, presented at the University of Toronto Mississauga.
-He currently serves as Artistic Associate for Belinda McGuire Dance Projects in New York City and Communications Coordinator in the Office of the Vice-President & Provost at the University of Toronto.
+He currently serves as Artistic Producer for Belinda McGuire Dance Projects and works in the Office of the Vice-President & Provost at the University of Toronto.